bickmark/representation-agreement/README.md

 - if the representative gets paid for acting as representative
 - representative is entitled to indemnification in respect of expenses incurred carrying out duties under agreement
 -

+## Wishes
+- resuscitation
+- administration of pain medication that may hasten or cause death
+- donation of organs
+- donation of body
+- funeral wishes

+## General